Introduction

-In this topic we will see how to set Java command line parameters using the options file in JDBC-ODBC Bridge Driver
+In this article, you will learn how to set Java command-line parameters for the ZappySys JDBC-ODBC Bridge Driver using the JdbcBridge.properties options file.

 Scenario